Whether you’re injured or simply struggle with being on your feet, there are plenty of jobs that don’t require standing.

-As a box office attendant, you’ll work at the ticket counter and be responsible for selling tickets to a movie, play, or concert.
+As a box office attendant, you’ll work the ticket counter, and be responsible for selling tickets to movies, plays, or concerts.

-Just make sure the job description for the post you’re applying to doesn’t say anything about tending to cleaning or concessions – these sorts of tasks might require some walking and standing.
+Make sure the job description doesn’t mention cleaning or covering concessions, since these tasks might require some walking and standing.

 Average Pay: $26,013 (Zippia)

-This is a job that requires very little education and training and is quite easy to do.
-Plus, the skills you’ll gain while working as a telemarketer – communication, conflict resolution, problem solving – will be invaluable in other jobs later on in life.
+This job requires very little education and training, and is quite easy to do.
+Plus, the communication and problem solving skills you’ll gain will be invaluable in other jobs.

-As a telemarketer, you will work to sell various services and products on the phone.
-You’ll need to be able to fill out order forms, operate a computer, and follow a sales pitch – but otherwise, basic requirements are minimal.
+In this role, your main goal is to sell services and products on the phone.
+You’ll need to fill out order forms, operate a computer, and follow a sales pitch.

-It’s also a hands free job which is great if you have an injury or are prone to carpal tunnel.
+It can also be a hands free job if you have an injury, or are prone to carpal tunnel.